nf-core/tools/README.md

 ![`nf-core list -s stars`](docs/images/nf-core-list-stars.svg)

-To return results as JSON output for downstream use, use the `--json` flag.
+To return the complete list, without any filtering, as JSON output for downstream use, use the `--json` flag.

 Archived pipelines are not returned by default.
 To include them, use the `--show_archived` flag.